 It's incredibly versatile, my spicy food loving friends, and easy to customize to make it as spicy as you'd prefer.

-Let’s talk about how we make Korean BBQ sauce, shall we?
+Let's talk about how to make Korean BBQ sauce, shall we?

 Korean BBQ Sauce Ingredients